• Skip to Content

 ED.893.708Technologies and Creative Learning3

-Additionally, students admitted in cohorts 2013-2021 must also pass an oral comprehensive examination, demonstrating attainment of competencies, and complete an Applied Dissertation or Dossier Style Dissertation research project.
-For information regarding the Dossier Style Dissertation requirements, please see the 2021 Cohort tab.
+Additionally, students admitted in cohorts 2013-2020 must also pass an oral comprehensive examination, demonstrating attainment of competencies and complete an Applied Dissertation research project.
 Information regarding the Applied Dissertation is provided below.

 Problems of Practice and Applied Dissertation